-THE “READ FOR FUN WITH THE ROCKET” PROGRAM IS BACK FOR A THIRD EDITION
+THE “READ FOR FUN WITH THE ROCKET PRESENTED BY BELL” PROGRAM IS BACK FOR A FIFTH EDITION

-ROCKET PLAYERS WILL PARTICIPATE IN VIRTUAL CONFERENCES WITH KIDS FROM ELEMENTARY SCHOOLS OF THE REGION TO PROMOTE READING
+ROCKET PLAYERS WILL PARTICIPATE IN IN-PERSON CONFERENCES WITH KIDS FROM ELEMENTARY SCHOOLS OF THE REGION TO PROMOTE READING

-The many challenges generated by the pandemic have not held back the Rocket in their involvement with the community this season.
-In fact, the Laval organization announced on Wednesday the return of the community program Read for Fun with the Rocket, a project that aims to encourage reading among young students from elementary schools of the Laval and North Shore region.
-The Rocket players will continue to promote the benefits of reading, also addressing various themes, including the importance of playing sports, by reaching out to these young people through videoconferences and virtual activities during their school period.
-Six primary schools will benefit from the Club’s conferences.
+The Read for Fun activity presented by Bell is finally back in person!
+The team is happy to be able to reconnect with its young supporters.
+Indeed, the Laval organization announced today the return of the community program Read for Fun with the Rocket presented by Bell, a project that aims to encourage reading among young elementary students in Laval, Montreal and North Shore regions.
+Bell’s involvement in this activity goes hand in hand with the Rocket values.
+Rocket players will continue to promote the benefits of reading, while also addressing various themes, including the importance of practicing sport, which contributes to the well-being of the students.
+Seven elementary schools will benefit from the Club’s conferences.

-For a second year in a row, the Rocket is teaming up with Lis avec moi, a Laval non-profit organization, whose mission is similar to that of the program, which is to promote the pleasure of reading and literature among young people by promoting support as a privileged means of learning and sharing.
-In addition to contributing to communication between players and students, Lis avec moi facilitators animate the sessions and share their expertise on the subject in a fun way.
+For the third year in a row, the Rocket is teaming up with Lis avec moi, a Laval non-profit organization whose mission is similar to that of the program, to promote the pleasure of reading and literature among young people by encouraging as privileged means of learning and sharing.
+In addition to contributing to the communication between the players and the students, the speakers of Lis avec moi ensure the animation of the sessions and share their expertise on the subject in a playful way.